dimaguy/Standards/Standards/CCSMB-12.md

     {
       "label": "...",             // (OPTIONAL) The name of the block, if empty SHALL use "(blocks[i].x,blocks[i].y,blocks[i].z)" as blocks[i].label
-      "tooltip": "...",           // (OPTIONAL) The description of the block, overrides the tooltip of the build "coordinates": [[0, 0, 0]], // 0,0,0 represents the origin of the build, used for automated builders and desambiguation, each set of coordinates SHOULD be globally unique (if not, automated building programs SHALL fail), the block MUST be printed for the amount of coordinates in this array
+      "tooltip": "...",           // (OPTIONAL) The description of the block, overrides the tooltip of the build "coordinates": [[0, 0, 0]], // Order: x,y,z.
+0,0,0 represents the origin of the build, used for automated builders and desambiguation, each set of coordinates SHOULD be globally unique (if not, automated building programs SHALL fail), the block MUST be printed for the amount of coordinates in this array
       "lightLevel": 2,            // (OPTIONAL if assigned globally) The light level of the block, overrides the global setting
       "redstoneLevel": 14,        // (OPTIONAL if assigned globally) The redstone level of the block, overrides the global setting
       //Any global setting can be overridden here